 The crowd in the rec room was beginning to thin out.
 The Machida zone elders had already left.
 "Are you sure you can't take some more?" asked Sister Whitfield.

-Jim drove them back to the eki in his beat-up white Nissan.
+Jim drove them back to the station in his beat-up white Nissan.
 He took a different route than Brother Nolan.
-"You can save a one-station fare from the south gate," he explained.
+“You can save a one station fare from the south gate,” he explained.

-The base turned out to be far larger than the small suburb they had first come through.
+The base turned out to be far larger than the small suburb they’d come through.
 They went past a golf course, and several large playing fields dotted with basketball courts, baseball diamonds and backstops.
-Broad complexes of bachelor-officer and noncom quarters were scattered about indiscriminately.
-Thackeray was amazed at how much open space was simply went unused.
+The bachelor officer and noncom quarters were scattered about indiscriminately.
+Thackeray was amazed at how much open space simply went unused.

-They soon came to another "suburb" of houses and office buildings.
-Bright red octagonal stop signs perched on every corner.
+They came to another suburb of houses and office buildings.
+Bright red octagonal stop signs were perched on every corner.
 Jim waved to the guard and drove back into Japan.

 "Thanks for the ride," said Gordon when they arrived at the station.

-"You know," said Thackeray, "I feel like I've just come from a foreign country."
+“You know,” said Thackeray, “I feel like I’ve just come back from a foreign country.”

 "Foreign country?"
 Gordon laughed.
 "More like the Twilight Zone.
 If that's what America is like, I'm going to have a heckuva culture shock going back."